frankprogrammer/graphite-code-thumb/README.md

 Having the **=** and **-** keys also on this layer is must for coding and it feels way better on the left side in this case.
 It lets me type common bigrams like **->**, **>=**, and **<=** quickly.

-Pressing the **LT 3** thumb key on the left (at this point I am still holding the right layer key) will toggle the Uppercase layer.
+Holding the **LT 3** thumb key on the left (at this point I am still holding the right layer key) will toggle the Uppercase layer.
 I can let go of both thumb keys and type a single uppercase letter or hold both to continue typing in uppercase.

 <img src="images/graphite-code-tap-dance.png" alt="graphite layout" width="400"/>